• Home

 SDKs for mobile devices use mobile SDK keys, which are readily available to mobile apps.
 A leaked mobile SDK key allows the holder to circumvent JavaScript's Secure Mode.
 This can give the holder access to the value of every flag for any context, even without knowing the SDK key that hashes the context key in Secure Mode.

-To learn more, read Client-side and server-side SDKs.
+To learn more, read Client-side, server-side, and edge SDKs.

 Configuring the same flag in different environments